Sampling Strategies for Robust Universal Quadrupedal Locomotion Policies: Methodology

-This adaptive scheme increases the task difficulty in accordance with the agent's learning progress, avoiding overly hard or trivial training conditions $\mathbf{c}_i$.

-\item \textbf{Adaptive curriculum with particle filtering:} Inspired by~\cite{leeLearningQuadrupedalLocomotion2020}, we maintain a distribution over parameter sets and update it through a Sequential Importance Resampling (SIR) particle filter.
+\item \textbf{Particle filtering weighted resampling:} Simultaneously, we maintain a distribution over parameter sets and update it through a Sequential Importance Resampling (SIR) particle filter, inspired by~\cite{leeLearningQuadrupedalLocomotion2020}.
 The importance weight for a given $\mathbf{c}_i$ is used to update $n_{w}$ configurations using a random nearest neighbor walk and is defined as:

-The performance ranges are chosen such that parameters yielding mid-to upper range performance are used only, ensuring that training emphasizes robot parameter configurations $\mathbf{c}_i$ that are neither too easy nor too difficult.
-Command tracking-like metrics guide desirability, and $n_\text{r}>0$ prevents degeneration of the parameter set.
-Compared to the first two approaches, this method adaptively shapes the training distribution to maximize robustness and generalization. \end{itemize}
+The performance ranges are chosen so that only parameters yielding mid-to-upper-range performance are used, ensuring that training emphasizes robot parameter configurations $\mathbf{c}_i$ that are challenging but solvable.

-Joint nominal configuration and joint torque limit parameters are kept at full uniform sampling range for all cases, enabling early adaptation to default standing poses and understanding of the resulting policies' torque limits.
+We additionally sample $n_{r}$ configurations from a replay buffer of previously sampled configurations to prevent degeneration of the parameter set. \end{itemize} Joint nominal position configuration and joint torque limit parameters are sampled with SR$=1$ for all cases, enabling early adaptation to default standing poses and understanding of the resulting policies' torque limits.

-\subsubsection{Joint PD gains randomization}
+\subsubsection{Joint PD Gains Randomization}